 His hands are glowing, not quite as bright as last time, but close to it.
-I can’t take a blast like that again, but I have an idea that should allow me not only to survive the explosion, but also eliminate it’s overall effectiveness, and maybe, just maybe, circumnavigate his primal invulnerability too.
+I can’t take a blast like that again, but I think I have an idea that should allow me not only to survive the explosion, but also eliminate it’s overall effectiveness, and maybe, just maybe, circumnavigate his primal invulnerability too.

-“How did you?”
+“How did you?
 Were are. . ?” he asked, panicking a bit.
 “What kind of trick is this?”

 What answer do you want first?
-I can’t answer them all at once, I think, making sure he can hear the thought as I move to encircle him, them start closing in.
+I can’t answer them all at once, I think, making sure he can hear the thought as I slowly and stealthily move to encircle him, them start closing in.
 To answer the second question, I’m all around you.
 And to answer the third question, it’s no trick, just simple mind and matter manipulation.

 “Get off me now, or I’ll force you off,” He yells, and I feel him charging up an attack.
 Or trying to, that is.
 “Why isn’t it working?” he continues, still yelling, sounding quite exasperated and annoyed.

 I don’t think so, Obliteration.
 I respond, trying to sound unconcerned that I’m ticking off a High Supreme Epic.
 I think I might ramp up the pressure, though.
 It’s amazing what a few billion specks of dust can do when controlled by an Epic.
-I titen just a bit, and feel the breast rush out of him.
+I titen just a bit, and feel the breath rush out of him.

 Willing to surrender yet?
 I ask him.
 Because I can keep this up a lot longer than you can survive.

-The hours slip by in what feels like seconds, and I wake up to Bane standing in front of me, Yun-Harla, at his side.
+The hours slip by in what feels like seconds, and I wake up to Bane standing in front of me, Yun-Harla at his side.
 “I see you managed to trick a win out of him, and a life debt, too.”
 Bane says.
-“Don’t try anything, Yun-Harla here can immobilize and neutralize them with barely a thought.”
+“Don’t try anything, Skywalker.
+Yun-Harla here can immobilize and neutralize them with barely a thought.”

 “Still eager to fight me?” he growels.